-Allegany County Pill Drop is a special initiative to help reduce the availability of drugs that can be easily sold on the streets.
+Allegany County Pill Drop is a special initiative to help reduce the availability of drugs that can be easily sold on the streets find their way into nature by our waterways, and into the hands of our youth.
 More times than not, our medicine cabinets are filled up and overflowing of expired or unwanted drugs and medicinal supplies.

 Since 2008, we have collected over a million dollars of controlled substances (approximate street value) to help reduce incidents of crime, illegal sales, while helping to keep our water supplies safe and clean.

-If you are unable to attend our pill drops, you can always drop off your drugs at one of 7 permanent pill drop boxes located at the Wellsville Police Department, Cuba Police Department, Alfred State University Police, Fillmore Pharmacy, Jones Memorial Hospital, Jones Memorial Medical Practice in Bolivar, and the lobby of the Allegany County Sheriffs Office.
+If you are unable to attend our pill drops, you can always drop off your drugs at one of 10 permanent pill drop boxes located: Alfred Pharmacy, Alfred State University Police, Allegany County Sheriff’s Office in Belmont, Cuba Police Department, Fillmore Pharmacy, Friendship Pharmacy, Jones Memorial Hospital, Jones Memorial Medical Practice in Bolivar, Nicholson’s Pharmacy in Belmont, and Wellsville Police Department.